Not everyone needs financial recovery

-I traveled the road from privileged to pampered to spoiled to entitled to enabled to troubled to difficult to enraged to destructive to nervous breakdown.
-Some time my 30s, I found myself sober but messy, fragile and broke.
-I’d gone through all my savings.
+See, I traveled the exciting financial road from privileged to pampered to spoiled to entitled to enabled to difficult to destructive to complete destruction.
+Some time in my 30s, I found myself sober but messy, fragile and in financial trouble.
 This put me on a path I never ever imagined I’d go on.
 I had always been loose with money but now the tricks I had for robbing Peter to pay Paul were far more dangerous than when I actually had the money, or credit to pay it back.
+Us addicts can do weird things with money so it’s crucial to understand if you have the money “ism’s”.

 Money Is Spiritual

-I didn’t know that when I walked into the program of Debtors Anonymous.
+I didn’t know that when I walked into my firt meeting for financial recovery.
 For a long time I couldn’t even call myself a debtor.
 I come from a good family.
 I had some money of my own.
 So, wait?
 Why didn’t I have any?
 How did I spend everything I had?
 Why couldn’t I earn enough to make ends meet?
 Why couldn’t I pay my taxes?
 How had I gotten sober only to find myself in a financial crisis in my mid 30s with no way of knowing how to get out of it?

 I had been waking up at 4 am in a panic, cold sweats and sometimes staying like that until 5 or 6 am for a year when I finally realized I had to do something about my financial troubles.
 The tax man, and advice of a sponsor in another 12-step program also pushed me into getting help, but it wasn’t an easy decision to make.
 The humiliation of it all.
 What a fall from grace, I thought.